senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **searchByAttributes**

-   - Searches for entities that match or relate to the provided attributes
+    - Searches for entities that match or relate to the provided attributes.
         - ????
 Contact Senzing support about search profile.

 1. **whyEntities**